Mark-MDO47/mdoNotATypeWriter/code/USB_Host_Not_A_Typewriter/README.md

 noid2_pin.value = False
 ```

-And then replace the two routines
+And then replace the two routines.

 ```Python
 def strike_key_solenoid():